 Do You Italicize Book Titles?
-And Other Title Conundrums - The Write Practice
+And Other Title Conundrums

 - An episode of a podcast, like “Just What I Wanted”

+Note that in the first example, the question mark is not italicized.
+In the second, the exclamation point is italicized because it's part of the title of the musical.

-Other Ways to Indicate Titles
+Do You Underline Titles?
+And Other Ways to Indicate Titles

 We haven’t always used italics to indicate titles.
 Before word processing developed italics that were easy to type and easy to read, the titles of larger works were underlined.
 Since handwriting italics is difficult, underlining the titles of larger works is still an acceptable notation in handwritten documents.

-And as our means of communication have continued to evolve, so have our ways of indicating titles.
+As our communication evolves, so has our ways of indicating titles.
 If you’re writing a post on Facebook, for instance, there’s no option to italicize or underline.
 In situations where neither is an option, many people use ALL CAPS to indicate titles of larger works.

 Be Clear and Consistent